oeb25/msc-thesis/Mist/Modes and modularity.md

 The postcondition of `@increment` ensures that all values previously in the tree will now be in the mutated tree but offset by `amount`.
 The keyword `old` in `old(values(b))` is critical here, as it refers to the value of `b` _before execution_ of the function.

 Non-pure functions, like `@increment`, are opaque in that as long as their body satisfies the postcondition, then its implementation cannot influence other parts of the code.
 The _mirroring of the tree_ exemplifies this at the end of the function $\lineref{55}$.
-Nothing about the internals of a non-pure function can be assumed externally, and nothing states that `@increment` must preserve the order in the tree, so while perhaps unexpected, it satisfies its contract.
+Nothing about the internals of a non-pure function can be assumed externally, and nothing states that `@increment` must preserve the order in the tree, so mirroring the tree is completely fine as it satisfies the contract, while perhaps unexpected.

 We have now defined quite a few functions for `BTree`, which come together in one final property.